lcorrealopes/home/index.md

 ## Papers

-- Profinite groups with abelian Sylow subgroups (join with P. Zalesskii and P. Shumyatsky): *submitted*.
+- Profinite groups with abelian Sylow subgroups (join with P. Zalesskii and P. Shumyatsky): accepted by Communications in Algebra.
 - Profinite groups acting *k*-acylindrically on profinite trees (join with P. Zalesskii): *in preparation*.

 ## Mathematical Texts